 If you are having your ceremony and your reception at two different locations, you should try to ensure that both sites are nearby.
 Not only does that take some of the stress away from you travelling on the day, but it also means that your guests won’t have to travel too far either.
 In addition to this, you should carefully consider the location of each wedding venue and ensure that it is both accessible for your guests and that there is accommodation nearby if need be.

 It won’t come as a surprise that some venues simply won’t fit into your budget.
 Rather than feeling disheartened by viewing and considering venues that are out of your price range, you should initially ensure you can afford your candidate choices.
-With a little creativity you can turn even the most inexpensive location into a stunning backdrop for your nuptials.
+With a little creativity, you can turn even the most inexpensive location into a stunning backdrop for your nuptials.

 The Day Of The Wedding

 The wedding theme you are dreaming of will depend on the venue, which means that you should make use of some visual imagination while viewing sites to ensure your big day will be as perfect as possible.
-While churches lend themselves to the idea of a formal, traditional wedding, the popularity of hotels, libraries and museums continues to increase.
+While churches lend themselves to the idea of a formal, traditional wedding, the popularity of hotels, libraries and museums continue to increase.
 Be creative when deciding on your theme and go from there.